-Fuerteventura is a fascinating island, fairly dry but with magnificent contrasts of color: turquoise waters, golden sand, black and red volcanic rocks, green cacti…
+Fuerteventura is a fascinating island, quite dry but with magnificent contrasts of color: turquoise waters, golden sand, black and red volcanic rocks, green cactus…

-Here’s our selection of 25 of Lanzarote’s most beautiful landscapes: beaches, miradors, volcanoes, villages, cliffs…
+Here is our selection of 25 of the most beautiful landscapes of Lanzarote: beaches, miradors, volcanoes, villages, cliffs…

 We hope these beautiful photos of Lanzarote will convince you to explore the island!